top of page

 Director – Writer – Producer - Cinematography – Sound

-Olivier Pollet is a French investigative journalist, researcher and documentary director and producer based in the UK.
-Olivier directed and produced the documentary “Canning Paradise” (2012, 90min) which won several awards and was nominated for an F4 Factual Awards at the AIDC, as best emerging factual filmmaker in Australia.
-He also co-directed “When we were Hela” (2014, 14min) which featured in the Nation and the Guardian, and co-directed with Alexandre Berman and co-produced “The Panguna Syndrome”, which was a finalist for the Albert Londres Prize 2017, the most prestigious journalism award in France.
-He is working on the production of the web-documentary platform “The Colonial Syndrome,” to be released in 2020 as a multimedia complement to the feature documentary “Ophir”.
+Olivier Pollet is a multi award-winning documentary filmmaker, producer, researcher, investigative journalist and impact/archive producer.
+Over the past decade his films have focused on corporate accountability, human rights, environmental issues and colonial legacies.
+They have screened at film festivals and been broadcast around the world.
+His passion for telling such stories started by directing and producing the documentary “Canning Paradise” (2012, 90min) which won several awards and was nominated for an F4 Factual Awards at the AIDC, as best emerging factual filmmaker in Australia.
+He then co-directed “When we were Hela” (2014, 14min) which featured in the Nation and the Guardian, and co-directed with Alexandre Berman and co-produced “The Panguna Syndrome”, which was a nominee for the Albert Londres Prize, the most prestigious journalism award in France.
+Ophir is his latest award-winning production.
+As an extension and complement to the feature film, he created with leading academics a multimedia educational platform on colonialism entitled The Colonial Syndrome (2022), which features over 30 short films and many unique archives.

 Nathan Matbob